Continuity of imprecise stochastic processes with respect to the pointwise convergence of monotone sequences: Joint lower expectations

-We now have all the terminology needed to define a joint model for our imprecise Markov chain, in the form of a lower expectation operator on $\gambles(\paths)$.
-We consider two different options.
-For all gambles $f$ on $\paths$, the Williams natural extension is
+We now have all the terminology needed to define the joint lower expectations that we are interested in.
+For every extended real-valued function $f$ on $\paths$ and every situation $u$, the Williams natural extension is given by